jyce2/vacc_uganda/README.md

 Methods (Factors Associated with Belief and Experience Scores):<br>
 To assess caregiver and child factors associated with aggregate belief and experience scores, we used nonparametric association tests.
-Continuous factors and aggregate scores were examined using Kendall’s Tau rank correlation.
-Binary factors and aggregate scores were compared using the Wilcoxon Rank Sum test and Cohen’s d statistic.
-Factors with more than two levels were compared using Kruskal-Wallis test.
+Associations between continuous factors and aggregate scores were examined using Kendall’s Tau rank correlation, binary factors and aggregate scores were examined using Wilcoxon Rank Sum test and Cohen’s d statistic, and multinomial factors and aggregate scores were examined using Kruskal-Wallis test.
+Post-hoc tests following Kruskal-Wallis were performed using Dunn's test for pairwise comparisons between groups.
+All statistical tests were performed at a two-sided significance level of 0.05.
-The results from Kruskal-Wallis were further examined using Dunn's test to perform multiple comparisons on groups that significantly differed in mean rank score.
-All statistical tests were performed at a two-sided level significance level of 0.05.
 The significance level in Dunn’s test was adjusted using Holm’s method.

 References:
 Uganda Bureau of Statistics (UBOS) and ICF.
 (2018). *Uganda Demographic and Health Survey 2016.* Kampala, Uganda and Rockville, Maryland, USA: UBOS and ICF.